6-Month Grace Period For E-Invoicing Implementation Has Announced

 2. Any transaction description must be included in the "Product or Service Description" area, and if the buyer requests an e-invoice, the seller can only issue a consolidated e-invoice instead of an e-invoice for each transaction.

-3. While this provides more breathing space for e-invoicing implementation, taxpayers who successfully implement e-invoicing within the specified timeframe will be able to reduce their capital allowance claim period from 3 years to 2 years for the purchase of ICT equipment and computer software packages, effective from Assessment Year (AY) 2024 to 2025.
+3. Taxpayers who successfully implement e-invoicing within the specified timeframe will be able to reduce their capital allowance claim period from 3 years to 2 years for the purchase of ICT equipment and computer software packages, effective from Assessment Year (AY) 2024 to 2025.

 Conclusion